lemworld/fundraiser/README.md

 # Fundraiser

-Fundraiser is a platform to raise funds with an easy and beautiful interface built with React, Express, and Node.
+Fundraiser is a platform to raise funds with an easy and beautiful interface.
+The only fees are those you pay to Stripe.

+It is built with React, Express, and Node.
 Currently, data is stored in DynamoDB but could easily be adapted to any NoSQL platform that accepts JSON documents (like MongoDB).
+With some minor re-writes, it could use MySQL.

-> This project is still in active development so there may be many updates and possibly breaking changes to come
+> This project is still in active development, so there will be many updates and possibly breaking changes to come

 ## Purpose and Features

-In short, I wanted a way to raise funds for an important cause without paying more in fees than I had to.
+In short, I needed a way to raise funds for an important cause without paying more than I had to in fees.
 With Fundraiser, you pay only the Stripe fees (currently 2.9% + 30&cent; per transaction).

 ### Features